xiaoouwang/websiteSourcecode/content/post/scraping_02_advancedParsing/index.md

-## use lambda function to implement some nice functions
+## Use lambda function to implement some nice functions

 ```python